radareorg/r4ghidra/R4Ghidra/src/main/java/r4ghidra/repl/README.md

 To integrate this new REPL system with the existing R4Ghidra plugin:

-1. Replace the current `R4GhidraCmdHandler` with the new `R4GhidraREPLHandler` in the server setup:
+1. Uses the new `R4GhidraREPLHandler` in the server setup:

 ```java
 // In R4GhidraServer or wherever the HTTP server is initialized